What is a Campus Security Authority (CSA)

 - A campus police or security dept

-- An individual or group with responsibility for campus safety
+- An individual or group with responsibility for campus safety (this includes Orientation Leaders and Hosts to non-campus groups)

 - An individual or unit that institutional materials indicate to whom student and employees should report criminal offenses